Andy Serkis

 Andy Serkis and Peter Jackson

-Serkis, clad in a sensor-laden suit, served as the prototype for Gollum's model, allowing his movements to be captured and transformed into a three-dimensional character.
-Moreover, he also provided the voice for his character.
-Reflecting on the role, Serkis recalled, "The director simply told me, 'Make Gollum a sensual creature.'"
+Wearing a sensor-covered suit, Serkis served as the template for Gollum's model, allowing his movements to be captured and transformed into a three-dimensional character.
+He also provided the voice for the character.
+Looking back on the role, Serkis recalled, "The director simply told me, 'Make Gollum a sensual creature.'"

 Andy Serkis performs Gollum's schizophrenia

-According to Andy, he took his portrayal of Gollum very seriously, but the transformation during filming did not come easily.
-Imitating the character's voice proved particularly challenging, as it strained his vocal cords.
-To prevent damage, Serkis had to consume copious amounts of lemon juice mixed with ginger and honey.
+Andy took his portrayal of Gollum very seriously, but the transformation during filming wasn't easy.
+Mimicking the character's voice was especially challenging since it strained his vocal cords.
+To prevent damage, Serkis had to drink lots of lemon juice mixed with ginger and honey.

-The actor reprised his iconic role in all installments of "The Lord of the Rings" as well as the "The Hobbit" film series (the first part released in 2012), which also detailed the backstory of his character.
-In the first installment, Serkis faced the greatest challenges in executing the physically demanding aspects of the role, such as crawling in a crouched position, diving for fish, and wheezing while straining his vocal cords.
-During "The Hobbit," however, he had to outdo the numerous Gollum parodies that emerged as the character gained a cult following.
+The actor reprised his iconic role throughout "The Lord of the Rings" trilogy and "The Hobbit" film series (starting in 2012), which explored his character's backstory in greater depth.
+In the original trilogy, Serkis tackled the role's most physically demanding challenges—crawling in a crouched position, diving for fish, and wheezing while straining his vocal cords.
+By "The Hobbit" era, however, he had to surpass the countless Gollum parodies that had emerged as the character developed a cult following.

 How To Do a Perfect Gollum

 Over the past decade, motion capture technology has significantly advanced.
-While working on "The Lord of the Rings," scenes featuring Serkis' character were filmed separately.
-In contrast, during "The Hobbit," he interacted with Martin Freeman's character and others, creating the famed "cinematic chemistry."
-Audiences also noted that Gollum's facial expressions had become more expressive.
+During "The Lord of the Rings," Serkis' scenes were shot in isolation.
+But in "The Hobbit," he worked directly with Martin Freeman and other actors, creating that famous on-screen chemistry.
+Fans also noticed Gollum's facial expressions had grown more nuanced.

 Andy Serkis and Martin Freeman